youngzliu/TapRoomReact/README.md

 ## Description

-_This website will allow users to manage a Tap room.._
+_This website will allow users to manage a Tap room._

 - _SPECS:_
   - _Users should be able to see a list of all available kegs._